neobasic/pneo/README.md

 # 🐍 pneo

-Recursive-descent parser and evaluation prototype engine for the NeoBASIC language, made with the ANTLR tool and written in Python.
+Prototype implementation of a project and package manager for the NeoBASIC programming language, written in Python.